 2. Look at your discretionary spending

-Now that you have an idea of what you are spending on essentials, let’s go back to those pretty bank statements, and let’s look at how much you spend on average on everything else.
+Now that you have an idea of what you are spending on essentials let’s go back to those pretty bank statements and let’s look at how much you spend on average on everything else.

-Looking at what you actually spent on extras in the last couple of months is a very helpful reality check.
-You’ll be surprised at how much stuff we spend money on that we don’t actually need.
+Looking at what you actually spent on extras in the last couple of months is an easy way to give your financial situation a reality check.

 3. Cut back on discretionary spending